Angelic perspective — in the frescos of Fra Angelico

 Noli me tangere

-One of the first pieces in San Marco.
-Despite the solidity, the three-dimensionality and naturalism of the figures and the realistic way in which their garments hang or drape around them, it is as if it were clouds these figures stand upon, and not the earth—they do so with no weight.
+One of the first frescos in San Marco.
+Despite the solidity, the three-dimensionality and naturalism of the figures and the realistic way in which Mary and Jesus' garments hang or drape around them, it is as if they were weightless.
+This fresco portrays Jesus as the risen Christ, soon to ascend (perhaps already having initiated the process).
+He is also portrayed as a gardener.

-'Noli me tangere' (touch me not), means not 'don't touch me', but rather, it is not possible to touch me—and portrays Jesus as the risen Christ, one step already in another dimension, and soon to ascend, but, still with some grass to cut, as he is also portrayed as a gardener.
+'Noli me tangere' (touch me not) likely means, it is not possible to touch me.
 The original Koine Greek phrase, Μή μου ἅπτου, can also be understood as 'cease holding on to me', a continuous action, not one done in a single moment.

 Transfiguration